toolmantim/vcc-website/README.md

 ### TODO

-* Add a photo icon/link to the events index (perhaps remove the Google Maps)
 * Link the Google Maps tiles to Google Maps
 * Print stylesheet on the events page?
 * Install duplicate-post plugin